-Paragraph 29 of Statement No. 68 provides for an alternative method to be used other than the projection of the pension plan's fiduciary net position based on projected contributions, benefit payments and investment earnings.
-The current contribution policy requires contributions of the normal cost plus a closed amortization of the unfunded liabilities (not to exceed 30 years from when the unfunded liability was created).
-In addition, the employer has documented history of contributing 100 percent of the actuarially determined contribution requirement.
-The discount rate utilized assumes that employee contributions will be made at the current applicable rate and that contributions from the employer will be made at the actuarially determined contribution rate pursuant to an actuarial valuation in accordance with the pension funding policy of the TCRS Board of Trustees and as required to be paid by state statute.
-Based on these assumptions and the actuarial methodology adopted, the employer's fiduciary net position is expected to remain positive and to be available to make projected future benefit payments of current active and inactive members and to cover administrative expenses.
+The discount rate used to measure the total pension liability was 7.25 percent.
+The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current rate and that contributions from MCMINN COUNTY ECONOMIC DEVELOPMENT AUTHORITY will be made at the actuarily determined contribution rate pursuant to an actuarial valuation in accordance with the funding policy of the TCRS Board of Trustees and as required to be paid by state statute.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make projected future benefit payments of current active and inactive members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.